← Back to Blog

 • Private Key: Avoid online storage; the ideal way is offline storage in a hardware wallet.

 • Mnemonic Phrase: Must be physically backed up by hand, away from any networked devices.
-Do not transmit via WeChat, cloud drives, or email, and never disclose it to any so-called "customer service".
+Do not transmit via chat apps, cloud drives, or email, and never disclose it to any so-called "customer service".

 Only by correctly managing these two elements can you truly realize "Your Keys, Your Bitcoin".